dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 Or please show me where the requirements state: `When a contact is updated, the plugin absolutely must interact with the `IServiceProvider` because otherwise you know..
 Our business just won't function anymore.

 No my friends.
 The requirements do not say _any of that_.
+I am in the business of testing against the requirements.

 ### Why is that a problem?